williamvds/business-site/README.md

 * CSS-only slideshow and gallery page

 * Routing controlled by PHP with...
-  * a MVC style
+  * a controller system
   * support for parameters extracted from the request URI
-  * ability to respond in JSON format
+  * the ability to respond in JSON format

 * A basic language system

 ## Installation

-* Folder with AllowOverride enabled for .htaccess
+* Folder with AllowOverride enabled for `.htaccess`

 * Enable httpd modules:
   * php7\_module